grpc/proposal/A107-tls-private-key-offloading.md

 ```

 The private key signer can be configured via the `InMemoryCertificateProvider`
-using a new `IdentityKeyOrSignerCertPair` struct, as shown below."
+using a new `IdentityKeyOrSignerCertPair` struct, as shown below.

 ```c
 // This already exists - it will be deprecated and replaced with `IdentityKeyOrSignerCertPair` where necessary.